Hypertension Myths – Video Guide | KOSA Acupuncture in Tulsa OK

 • because, for example, although it is said that calcium channel blockers, also called calcium antagonists, relax and widen blood vessels by affecting the muscle cells in the arterial walls (www,drugs.com), not all blood vessels would be evenly relaxed and widened and blood vessels may not be the only body parts affected by calcium channel blockers.

-• because dosage prescribed usually is more than needed and there is no way to make the dosage exactly same as needed as our body has conditions continuously changing 24×7.
-The dosage your doctor prescribed is a guess work and it cannot be accurate ever.
+• because the dosage prescribed usually is more than needed and there is no way to make the dosage exactly the same as needed as our body has conditions continuously changing 24×7.
+The dosage your doctor prescribed is a guesswork and it cannot be accurate ever.

 Side Effects of Hypertension Drugs